Book clubs in Delhi and book clubs in Gurgaon, for book lovers

 The group is being run by a doctor who is a published author and a dentist by profession.

-Become a member! : People can become members via Talking Books Facebook page.
+Become a member! : People can become members via the Talking Books Facebook page.

 USP: Gurgaon’s Literary Art Club (GLiterARTi) The club encourages authors and publishers to organize their book launches at Gurgaon and to organise literacy meets, photography, sculpture, theater and creative writing workshops.
 In early 2013 Cyber Hub was a sleepy little place, GLiterARTi organized a major literary meet in December 2013 at Cyber Hub, which was hugely successful and was an important initiative in creating awareness about Cyber Hub.